 We did not just focus on gross motor movements, but spent time finding, identifying, and moving our facial features.
 We also practiced the small muscle movements that are involved in communication by smiling, frowning, and using our mouths to form different sounds.

 We also brought the book into the museum, stomping our feet alongside an elephant, clapping our hands next to a seal, and bending our necks with a giraffe.

 Across these lessons and experiences, the constant was Eric Carle’s book.
 We referred back to the work, over and over again, not only because our students loved it and asked for it (which they did!), but because we could offer them the chance to work on the difficult physical tasks of developing new motor skills, without asking them to shift their attention and devote resources to a new topic of exploration.
 By choosing an age-appropriate, well loved book, we were able to extend our students’ focus, offering them meaningful learning opportunities in multiple disciplines while they were engaged and having fun.
 We allowed them to do the hard, physical work of being a toddler in a way that was exciting, enticing, and very enjoyable.

 Interested in learning more about literacy and young children?
-Check out our upcoming seminar Literacy Development for Toddlers and Twos using Literature, Art & Objects.
+Check out our upcoming seminar Emergent Literacy Using Objects.

 Looking for other books that help young children practice their emerging physical skills, check these out: